sonic-net/SONiC/doc/Sonic-mclag-hld.md

 ## 5.3.
 Role election

 ICCP peer must be in active mode or standby mode.
-The ipv4 address is used to determine which role the peer has Local ip and remote ip is configured manually, system compares these two ip addresses to determine its role, the one with large IP address is the standby, and the other one is active.
+The ipv4 address is used to determine which role the peer has.
+Local ip and remote ip is configured manually, system compares these two ip addresses to determine its role, the one with large IP address is the standby, and the other one is active.
 Active is the client, standby is the server.
 The client connect to the server actively.

 The role of active or standby is the concept of control plane.
 In the data plane, each peer determines the data forward path individually, no matter the role it is.